pZouLL/record-playtime/README.md

 So in this case you rename the lnk file to vsc

 Scuffed Stuff:
-- Make sure there aren't spaces/special characters. (there are no checks for this so its kind ascuffed)
+- Make sure there aren't spaces/special characters. (there are no checks for this so its kind ascuffed_
-- You need to have the same exact .lnk file name as the one you input in 'add new app'
-- You have to manually add .lnk file